Updated on January 10, 2022

-Our understanding of this new coronavirus and COVID-19 is still evolving.
+Our understanding of COVID-19 and its variants continues to evolve.
 The virus can spread from person to person, including by people who appear to have no symptoms.
-This makes it much harder to get a good picture of the way it’s spreading.

-The high level of supportive and intensive care required to treat patients with COVID-19 places real challenges to even the most advanced health care systems.
+The high level of supportive and intensive care required to treat patients with COVID-19 has challenged the world's richest countries.
 MSF is very concerned about the potential consequences in countries with weak or fragile health care systems.